Fred (footballer, born 1983): Lyon

 With 14 goals in his first season, Fred was the second-highest goalscorer in the 2005–06 Ligue 1 season, and won his first league title with Lyon.

 Although he missed two months of the 2006–07 season, Fred still scored 11 goals in 20 games, and was the club's top scorer as Lyon defended their title.
 In September 2006 he scored goal against Real Madrid in the group stage of the UEFA Champions League after a long pass by Juninho, where he outstrengthed defender Fabio Cannavaro before chipping the ball over goalkeeper Iker Casillas and into the goal.

 During the 2007–08 season, however, Fred was injured during a training session at the 2007 Copa América.
 He made his comeback in October 2007, but due to competition with new signing Milan Baroš and youth product Karim Benzema, Fred had limited first team opportunities.

 In summer 2008 Fred was linked with a move to Bundesliga club Werder Bremen but it did not materialise.
 He played 15 games out of possible 20 for Lyon in the 2008–09 season.
 He played his last match for Lyon on 10 January 2009 after he requested to leave the club in December 2008.
 On 26 February 2009, he was released from his contract.

 Fluminense

 After being released from Lyon and refusing to return from Brazil, Fred signed a pre-contract with Brazilian club Fluminense, consequently agreeing to a five-year deal.
 He scored twice on his debut on 15 March 2009, as Fluminense beat Macaé 3–1.
-Fred helped Fluminense escape from relegation in 2009, and subsequently was the leader of the team that won the 2010 Campeonato Brasileiro Série A. Later in July 2011, he went on to break the record for most goals in the Brasileiro when he scored a brace against Bahia, taking his tally to 44 goals.
-The record was previously held by Magno Alves.
-On 11 November 2012, Fred scored two goals in a 3–2 win over Palmeiras, clinching the 2012 Campeonato Brasileiro Série A for Fluminense.
+Fred helped Fluminense escape from relegation in 2009, after returning from an injury for 15 matches.
+In 2010, he was the leader of the Fluminense squad that won the 2010 Série A title, despite having missed 22 games.

+Later in July 2011, he went on to break the record for most goals in the Brasileirao when he scored a brace against Bahia, taking his tally to 44 goals.
+On 16 November 2011, Fred scored poker (four goals) in a historic 5–4 victory against Gremio.
+Four days later, he scored a hat trick in a 4–0 victory against Figueirense, and finished the season second in the top scorer's chart with 22 goals.
+On 11 November 2012, Fred scored two goals in a 3–2 win over Palmeiras, clinching the 2012 Campeonato Brasileiro Série A for Fluminense and finishing as the league's top scorer and best player.
 Fred almost left the club after disagreements with head coach Levir Culpi in April 2016, but eventually remained.